jjmpsp/jjmpsp.github.io/_portfolio/hybu-pobl-ifanc.md

 ---
-title: Dickies Life
+title: Hybu Pobl Ifanc
 duration: May 2015 - Jan 2016
 role: Full Stack Web Developer
 skills:
   - JavaScript
   - PHP
-  - Doctrine ORM
+  - HTML
-  - Team Leadership
+  - Web Design
 ---

-## About Dickies
+## About Hybu Pobl Ifanc

 Cyberdyne is initially a benign manufacturing corporation at 18144 El Camino Real, Sunnyvale, California.
 Its products are unsure, possibly computers or processors, but from the equipment in its factory and its high tech-sounding name, it seems possible that Cyberdyne might have been some sort of smaller parts producer for larger manufacturers of high tech equipment.